2021 QUEENSLAND SHORT COURSE C’SHIPS

 Southam remarkably essentially event-split this race today, opening in 24.01 and bringing it home nearly exactly the same way in 24.04.

 With his 48.05 performance, Southam easily overtook the previous Australian national age record for 16-year-olds which stood at 48.65.
-That mark was produced by 2016 Olympic champion Kyle Chalmers whose performance at the age 16 snagged the record away from legend Ian Thorpe (48.74).
+That mark was produced by 2016 Olympic champion Kyle Chalmers whose performance at the age of 16 snagged the record away from legend Ian Thorpe (48.74).

 This isn’t the first time Southam claimed an age record once held by Chalmers.